mike-ward/mike-ward.github.io/_posts/2008-04-13-vista-sidebar-stopwatch-gadget.md

 ---
 layout: post
 title: 'Vista Sidebar Stopwatch Gadget'
 ---
 [Vista has gadgets](http://vista.gallery.microsoft.com/vista/SideBar.aspx?mkt=en-us) similar to what is found on the [Mac](http://www.apple.com/downloads/dashboard/) and in [Yahoo Widgets](http://widgets.yahoo.com/) (formerly Konfabulator).
 For some reason, they have not been well received which (again) is a bit puzzling to me since they work quite well and are easy to author.
 The quality of a gadgets themselves is not always up to par with their Mac and Yahoo counterparts but that's not a limitation of the platform.
 My favorite gadgets are the [NPR Listener](http://gallery.live.com/liveItemDetail.aspx?li=d99b643d-e05c-48e2-a5b4-030d4d5e5d6b&bt=1&pl=1), [AdSense Monitor](http://gallery.live.com/liveItemDetail.aspx?li=3fd2ed33-77fa-46d8-b60e-85f1839be2a1&bt=1) and [Wireless Status Meter](http://gallery.live.com/liveItemDetail.aspx?li=35393b6e-5e43-45ff-95dd-49cfc4303246&bt=1).

 Gadgets are really easy to write.
 There's no compilation and the installation is as simple as placing the files in a special folder.
 To illustrate the point, I wrote a simple stopwatch gadget.
 The gadget is simplicity itself.
 Click to start, click to stop, double-click to reset.
 No buttons or countdowns or lap times.
 Nothing to confuse a user like myself.

-I put together a mini tutorial for experienced programmers who are familiar with HTML, XML, JavaScript and just a smig of Document Object Model (DOM) with some notes on some pitfalls I encountered along the way.
+I put together a mini tutorial for experienced programmers who are familiar with HTML, XML, JavaScript and just a smidgen of Document Object Model (DOM) with some notes on some pitfalls I encountered along the way.

 First off the requirements.

   * Gadgets are special folders containing a Gadget.xml file referred to as the manifest, plus supporting HTML, JavaScript and image files.
   * The Gadget special folders are located in:

     %USERPROFILE%\AppData\Local\Microsoft\Windows Sidebar\Gadgets (for user gadgets)
     %SYSTEM_ROOT%\Program Files\Windows Sidebar\Gadgets (for global gadgets)

   * The folder name must have the extension of ".gadget".